kyleskwon/kyleskwon.github.io/_portfolio/blocjams.md

 {:.center}
 ### Refactoring with AngularJS

 Eager to learn a Javascript framework, I created a new repository in Github to get started.
 Next, I migrated the audio and image assets plus the CSS stylesheets to the new project.
-New script files were added to refernce the Angular script file.
-After that, I bootstrapped the application and started learning about directives.
+New script files were added to reference the Angular script file.
+After that, I bootstrapped the application and synced it Firebase as a backend.

 From there, I browsed the documentation to learn about modules, controllers, services and more directives.